AntoineHeu/data-science-for-mini-datasets/README.md

 - Basic_visualisation
   - this codes aims to propose various function that might be usefull for exploratory data analysis and basic statistics comparisons

+- prediction_classes
+  - predicts continuous values that can be classified from thresholds (lasso)
+  - direct prediction of classes (logit regression)
+  - compares the result between the two.
+It is expected that the end purpose is to make a classification as precise as possible
+  - in the logit regression a part of the script creates a .csv files that contains all the predictions for a dataset

 - to be continued...

 For more additionnal elements on the programs, please visit the branch associated to the program of interest